jamidwyer/react-web-gui/README.md

 ## Local development

-Clone to react-web-gui, change to that directory, then:
+Clone to react-web-ui, change to that directory, then:

-`docker run --rm -v build:/var/www/build -p 3000:80 react-web-gui`
+`docker-compose up --build`

 Open http://localhost:3000.

-Live reload will happen, but for now, you have to build and restart locally.

-`sudo docker build -t react-web-ui .`

-Ctrl-C to stop the running docker container, then:

-`sudo docker run --rm -p 3000:80 react-web-ui`

 ## Docker gotchas